 are required prior to placement in a mobile home park or on a private lot within the City.
 Please refer to the handouts for requirements.

 Fees are determined by either new square footage or the valuation of the project (labor and materials), depending on the scope of work.
-A plans check fee is required upon completion of review (65% of building permit fee)
+A plans check fee is required upon application submittal (65% of 3 of 3 5/26/2015 8:17 AM building permit fee).
+Please allow 5 to 10 business days for the review process for residential projects.
+Add $4.50 for State fee for the first living unit and an additional $2.00 per unit over one.

 See Building Permit Valuation & Fee Handout for more information.